Water Control Solutions

 There are several standard ways to solve this challenge.
 One is to use booster pumps to deliver adequately pressurized water to higher floors.
 Another option that has been in use for over a century and is still widely used today is to pump water to a rooftop reservoir.
 The water then flows by gravity to the floors that are too high to be serviced adequately with municipal pressure.

 However, the floors serviced using this top-down supply model experience the opposite problem at the lower floors as water pressure rises with each downward level.
 For this reason, when water pressure at the upper floors of a tall building with a rooftop reservoir is adequate, there is often overly high pressure at the lower levels.
-The solution is to install pressure reducing valves (PRVs) to bring the overly high water pressure at these levels back down to acceptable standards.
+The solution is to install pressure reducing valves to bring the overly high water pressure at these levels back down to acceptable standards.

 PRVs to Solve Pressure Regulation -1A double branched installation featuring the BC-72S-B2H-P backed-up pressure reducing system with off peak flows bypass and integrated relief device, provides a 24/7 pressurized water supply with maximal safety and compact design.